 If you have genital herpes you are definitely not alone.
 Genital herpes is extremely common.
 In fact, it is so prevalent that in America one out of every five of the adolescent and adult population are infected.

 The statistics are just as alarming in the UK and Australia.
 An estimated 1 in 4 people in the UK are diagnosed with genital herpes and one out of every six adults in Australia.

-A recent US survey reported that genital herpes is one of the most common sexually transmitted diseases in the world, with a 32% rise in infections between 1978 – 1990.
+A US survey reported that genital herpes is one of the most common sexually transmitted diseases in the world, with a 32% rise in infections between 1978 – 1990.

 Cold sores and genital herpes are both caused by the Herpes simplex virus (HSV), however, they are usually caused by different strands of the virus.

 Cold sores are typically caused by Herpes simplex virus type 1 (HSV-1).

 Genital herpes on the other hand is usually caused by a different strand of the virus called Herpes simplex virus type 2 (HSV-2).